cityscapesc/specobs/main/tools/RAW_IQ_or_PSD_Data_Parser/Python_Based_Parser(Recommended)/README.md

 **Exception thrown by the Python script:**

--Supplied *_pb2.py files may not work correctly with some versions of Python-Protobuf library.
+* Supplied *_pb2.py files may not work correctly with some versions of Python-Protobuf library.
 You can re-build *_pb2.py files with your own Protobuf library.
 Alternatively, you can try different versions of Python-Protobuf library. *_pb2.py rebuild Guide : https://developers.google.com/protocol-buffers/docs/pythontutorial .

 **Decompress.exe won't run:**

--Try installing recent version of .NET Framework (Windows) or Mono (Linux).
+* Try installing recent version of .NET Framework (Windows) or Mono (Linux).

 **Decoded data look incorrect.**

--Check if you used the correct parser script - psdFile_process.py for aggregated PSD files, rawIQ_process.py for raw I-Q data files.
+* Check if you used the correct parser script - psdFile_process.py for aggregated PSD files, rawIQ_process.py for raw I-Q data files.

--If you suspect that the data generated from the station is incorrect (=fault of the station, not the parser), try contacting the station administrator.
+* If you suspect that the data generated from the station is incorrect (=fault of the station, not the parser), try contacting the station administrator.

 **It takes very long (several minutes) to parse data.**